jrfnl/clearPHP/rules/no-raw-exceptions.md

 ```

-Last, there are already 13 exceptions predefined in SPL extension :
+Lastly, there are already 13 exceptions predefined in SPL extension :

 * `BadFunctionCallException`
 * `BadMethodCallException`
 * `DomainException`